promregator/promregator/README.md

 ![Architecture of Promregator](docs/architecture.png)

 Promregator is sitting between your Prometheus server on the one hand and talks to your Cloud Foundry apps on the other hand.
-It is converting the Prometheus' pull requests into queries targeting your instances of your apps which are running on Cloud Foundry.
+It is converting the Prometheus' scraping requests into queries targeting your instances of your apps, which are running on Cloud Foundry.

 For Prometheus, Promregator feels like a single client, whilst Promregator may request multiple targets.

+Promregator is also in contact with the Cloud Controller of the Cloud Foundry platform to able to detect changes in the Cloud Foundry platform environment.
+For example, scaling up the number of running instances of an application (due to high load) can then be detected automatically.
+Discovery of this new instance is then performed automatically and the metrics are replicated to the Prometheus server.

 ## Prerequisites